Skin Flooding, Moisture Sandwiching, & Layering: The Ultimate Guide

 Now that you understand the (not so big) difference between Layering, Skin Flooding, and Moisture Sandwiching, let's go into some detail to help you hop on the trend and have fun!

-The Ideal Layering Order
+The Ideal Order for Your Ritual

-General Layering Tips & Some Caveats
+General Skin Care Layering Tips & Some Caveats

-An overall BIG TIP is to allow some time between each step, especially the step between serums, oils, and active treatments and more occlusive products like eye creams and moisturizers.
+An overall BIG TIP is to allow some time between each step, especially the step between serums, oils, and active ingredient treatments and more occlusive products, like eye creams and moisturizers.
 One way to do this is to keep your favorite moisturizer in your nightstand and apply it just before turning out the light.